The days of getting a free checked bag on every flight are long gone – unless if you’re flying Southwest Airlines.

 So please, skip this method and find another way to avoid Delta baggage fees.

-Luckily, there are a handful of ways to avoid paying these pesky fees when you’re flying with Delta.
+While Delta baggage fees have increased over the years, there are still a handful of ways to avoid paying these pesky fees when you’re flying with Delta.